andreamussap/data_analysis/tableau_BIDA/README.md

     ![Age vs Probability](/tableau_BIDA/images/reasonprobability_R2.png)
 7. Remove **Reason 2** field from the **View**.

-There are some more information that we can draw out at this stage:
+Some more information that we can get at this stage:

 * If an employee is supposed to be absent due to a reason from group **Reason 1**, the probability that they will be excessively absent is above `50%`, and this is the opposite for group **Reason 4**, where the probability of an individual to be excessively absent is below `50%`.
 * Looking at group **Reason 3**, we can see very few occurrences of `1`, meaning that very few individuals were absent because of this reason.
 So, similarly to **Reason 2** this class doesn't seem to be relevant to the analysis.